The Instagram Game Vol.1

-A super famous YouTuber named Logan Paul has a neighbour and guess how does her Instagram look like?
+A super famous YouTuber named Logan Paul has a neighbor and guess how does her Instagram look like?

 And that as you can see is the power of famous connections.
-Logan Paul is so famous that his neighbours have 100,000 followers on Instagram by just being his neighbour.
+Logan Paul is so famous that his neighbors have 100,000 followers on Instagram by just being his neighbor.

 You should –